12 Monkeys Season One

-No Cassie, No Athan, No Army of the 12 Monkeys, No M5-10, No plague, No rise of Olivia, who then affects her army through time and the snake keeps chasing it’s tail.
+No Cassie, No Athan, No Army of the 12 Monkeys, No M5-10, No plague, No rise of Olivia, who then affects her army through time and the snake keeps chasing its tail.

-Obviously Cole saves Cassie from dying and then he splinters back to a correct 2043.
+Cole saves Cassie from dying and then he splinters back to a correct 2043.

 If anyone can correct me, I would love to be corrected.
 Please set me straight.